softeng-feup/open-cx-sirconference/README.md

 ---
 ## Elevator Pitch

-(todo: translate)Para dar resposta à necessidade de envolver os participantes das conferências, quer entre si mesmos, quer com os palestrantes, pretende-se criar a app "Conference Manager".
-Esta pretende aumentar a facilidade por parte dos participantes em colocar perguntas ao palestrante através de uma app.
-Caso vários participantes tenham a mesma questão, podem simplesmente dar "like" numa que já exista, aumentando a sua prioridade.
-As perguntas serão mostradas num ecrã orientado ao palestrante, através de um raspberry pi.
-Esta solução permite que as perguntas sejam respondidas em tempo pertinente,evitando mudanças de contexto que prejudiquem o rumo da conferência.
 To answer the need to enrich the interations between the participants of a conference with each other and with the speakers of a lecture, we created the app *Conference Manager*.
-This app allows the participants to ask questions to the speaker through an app, making the sometimes nerve
+This app allows the participants to ask questions to the speaker through an app, making it so they don't shy away from asking the questions they want to.
+If multiple participants have the same question, they can hit the like button to give an higher priority to that question.
+These questions are shown in a screen using a raspberry pi that the speaker can see so they can answer the questions.
+This allows the speaker to answer these questions at the apropriate time without interupting their speech, making it so context changes don't undermine the flow of the speech.
 ---
 ## Requirements